carpentries/instructor-training/episodes/08-motivation.md

 This reassures the class that it is OK to find topics difficult.
 Being open with the group makes it easier to build trust and make learners confident to ask questions.
-(Live coding is great for this: typos let the class see you're not superhuman.)
+(Live coding is great for this: typos let the class see you are not superhuman.)

-You can also emphasize that you want questions: you are not succeeding as a teacher if no one can follow your class, so you're asking learners to help you learn and improve.
+You can also emphasize that you want questions: you are not succeeding as a teacher if no one can follow your class, so you are asking learners to help you learn and improve.
 Remember,
 it is much more important to *be* smart than to *look* smart.